spydon/spydon/README.md

 ![Flame icon](https://github.com/flame-engine/brand/blob/main/icons/favicon.png) I quit my job to work for free on Flame, which is a game engine for Flutter.

-💸 If you like the work that I do, you can consider sponsoring me [here](https://github.com/sponsors/spydon/), or just hit the `Follow` button.
+💸 If you like the work that I do, you can consider sponsoring me [here](https://github.com/sponsors/spydon/)

+🌱 If you are interested in what I do, you can hit the `Follow` button over there 👈 or on [Twitter](https://twitter.com/spyd0n).

 ⌨️ If you use Flame, you will probably see me around:
  - in the pull request and issues section of [Flame](https://github.com/flame-engine/flame)